NTU-CSIE-DSA/hw4-DimensionalSpaceAtlas/gen/README.txt

   -min_len      The minimum possible length of the sequence for all time
                 (default 0)
   -final_len    The exact length of the sequence after all operations
-                -1 means not specified
+                If w3=0, use it carefully to avoid impossible assignment -1 means not specified
                 (default -1)
   -n_ins_p      The number of positions that can be inserted